drewpotter/docker-kubernetes-cheatsheet/docs/docker-and-ruby-on-rails.md

 # Docker and Ruby on Rails

+Let us take a look at the Dockerisation of ProtectedPlanet as an example.

 When using Docker typically we will have a `docker-compose.yml` file which will define our application using a set of containers.

 ## Docker Compose